syncfusion-content/javascript-docs/js/Gantt/Getting-Started.md

 The following screen shot displays a Gantt chart control with Enable Editing options.

-{% include image.html url="/js/Gantt/Getting-Started_images/Getting-Started_img7.png" Caption="Gantt chart control with Enable Editing options"%}
+{% include image.html url="/js/Gantt/Getting-Started_images/Getting-Started_img7.png" Caption="Figure 7: Gantt chart control with Enable Editing options"%}

 > _**Note: Both cellEditing and  normal  editing operations are performed through double-click action.**_

-**Enable Context Menu**
+### Enable Context Menu

 You can enable the context menu in **ejGantt,** by setting the **enableContextMenu** as _**True**_.